 Luxury Disney World

 We found the Orlando oasis that we have been looking for, a peaceful, private, and spacious retreat from theme park stimulation, yet within minutes to Magic Kingdom via a back road.
-The Villas of Grand Cypress (check rates for your travel dates) is known throughout Florida as a premiere golfing destination, flanked by the Golf Academy run by Fred Griffin, the man who wrote the definitive book on the golf swing and has worked with nearly every player who is a household name.
+The Villas of Grand Cypress is known throughout Florida as a premiere golfing destination, flanked by the Golf Academy run by Fred Griffin, the man who wrote the definitive book on the golf swing and has worked with nearly every player who is a household name.
 But for many families in the know, Grand Cypress has becomes a repeat destination.

 The Grand Cypress property feels massive, and you’ll never see its perimeter.
 The property’s structures are a golf club and restaurant, a professional meeting center, and the villas, but the superstars are the stunning cypress trees.
 The villas are spread among five different “courts” of buildings with a swimming pool and fitness center in the center.
 The villas begin in size as extra-large hotel rooms and increase to two-bedroom units with kitchens and living areas.
 Larger families and groups can request side-by-side units and even larger connecting units are possible for bigger groups.